thedev132/hcb/dev-docs/guides/transaction_imports.md

 ### HCB Short Codes (Reimbursements, Invoices, Fees, Stripe Fee Reimbursements and Donations)

 HCB short codes are a bit like dark magic.
-Essentially if a `CanonicalTransaction`’s `memo` contains a “short code” (`/HCB-\w{5}/`, eg `HCB-ABCDE`), we can use that to uniquely map it to a HCB code.
+Essentially, if a `CanonicalTransaction`’s `memo` contains a “short code” (`/HCB-\w{5}/`, eg `HCB-ABCDE`), we can use that to uniquely map it to a HCB code.
 Critically, this is different from a HCB code’s hash ID which you see in URLs.
 A HCB code’s short code is generated before create in `HcbCode#generate_and_set_short_code`.

 The logic for this mapping is in `EventMappingEngine::Map::HcbCodes::Short`.
 It handles setting the `CanonicalTransaction`’s `hcb_code` and mapping it to an event (as well as a subledger, if needed).
 The event and subledger are determined by the HCB code’s pre-linked `CanonicalTransaction`s and/or `CanonicalPendingTransaction`s.

 #### Invoices and Donations

-That’s how invoices and donations can imported once they leave Stripe.
+That’s how invoices and donations can be imported once they leave Stripe.
 But how do we tell them to leave Stripe?
-To do this we create Stripe payouts from our balance when an invoice or donation is paid.
+To do this, we create Stripe payouts from our balance when an invoice or donation is paid.
 This logic can be found in `InvoicePayout` and `DonationPayout`.

 #### Reimbursements

 We use a clearinghouse organisation for reimbursements.
-This means that the ACHs / checks etc. we send to reimburse people are standard ACHs / checks.
-Just like the one any organisation would send!
+This means that the ACHs, checks, etc. we send to reimburse people are standard ACHs / checks, just like the ones any organisation would send!
 See `Reimbursement::PayoutHoldingService::Nightly` for how this is done.

 The transactions that are imported by HCB short code are the `ExpensePayout` and the `PayoutHolding`.
 These are internal book transfers that move money from the organisation that is reimbursing someone to the clearinghouse organisation.

 An `ExpensePayout` is a book transfer from “FS Main” to “FS Operating”.
 It comes in as a negative `CanonicalTransaction`.
 A `Reimbursement::Report` can have multiple of these `ExpensePayout`s, one for every `Reimbursement::Expense` that was approved.

-An `PayoutHolding` is a book transfer from “FS Operating” to “FS Main”.
+A `PayoutHolding` is a book transfer from “FS Operating” to “FS Main”.
 It comes in as a positive `CanonicalTransaction`.
 A `Reimbursement::Report` can only have one `PayoutHolding`.
-It’s `amount_cents` will be the sum of the `Reimbursement::Report`’s `ExpensePayout`s’ `amount_cents`.
+Its `amount_cents` will be the sum of the `Reimbursement::Report`’s `ExpensePayout`s’ `amount_cents`.

 ### Subledgers

 Events can have subledgers.
 For example, a card grant.
 When mapping these transactions to an event, we map them to the event as usual but add an additional `subledger_id` to the `CanonicalEventMapping`.
 Not all transaction importing mechanisms support this at the moment.
-However, they are supported by HCB short code mapping (“guessed” based on the HCB code’s other transactions), disbursements (based on the `Disbursement`’s `source_subledger_id` and `destination_subledger_id`) and Stripe card transactions (based on the `StripeCard`’s `subledger_id`).
+However, they are supported by HCB short code mapping (“guessed” based on the HCB code’s other transactions), disbursements (based on the `Disbursement`’s `source_subledger_id` and `destination_subledger_id`), and Stripe card transactions (based on the `StripeCard`’s `subledger_id`).

 ### Stripe Card Transactions

 This begins in `TransactionEngine::Nightly` by importing a list of transactions from Stripe: `::Partners::Stripe::Issuing::Transactions::List` (view https://docs.stripe.com/api/issuing/transactions/list).
 For each transaction returned by Stripe, we create a `RawStripeTransaction` if it doesn’t already exist.

-Afterwards, `TransactionEngine::Nightly` continues by calling`TransactionEngine::HashedTransactionService::RawStripeTransaction::Import`, which loops through each of these `RawStripeTransaction`s to create a “hashed transaction”.
+Afterwards, `TransactionEngine::Nightly` continues by calling `TransactionEngine::HashedTransactionService::RawStripeTransaction::Import`, which loops through each of these `RawStripeTransaction`s to create a “hashed transaction”.

 Still inside of `TransactionEngine::Nightly`, after these transactions are hashed, they are “canonized” by `TransactionEngine::CanonicalTransactionService::Import::All`.
-That is to say that a `CanonicalTransaction` is created.
+That is to say that a `CanonicalTransaction` was created.

 This `CanonicalTransaction` is mapped to a HCB code using the aforementioned `CanonicalTransaction#write_hcb_code`.
 See above for a description of that method.